Menu Close

 Q.1.
 How were disputes to be dealt with?
 What limitations were placed on flogging to keep it a punishment, and not vengeance? – (Dt.25:1-3, 11-12 c.f.
 Rom.12:17-19)

-No one had the right to beat someone else in vengeance, because vengeance is God’s prerogative (Rom.12:17-19).
+No one had the right to beat someone else in vengeance, because vengeance is God’s prerogative (see Rom.12:17-19).
 Nevertheless, it was the role of judges – to justify the righteous and condemn the wicked (Dt.25:1).
 This included the imposing of punishment of up to forty beatings.
 Paul testified – five times I received from the Jews thirty-nine lashes (2 Cor.11:24).
 In this, the Jews went by the Book.
-Corporal punishment was seen by God to be a deterrent to crime, and a satisfaction of the injustice suffered by victims and their loved ones.
+Corporal punishment was seen by God to be a deterrent to crime, and a satisfaction for the injustice suffered by victims and their loved ones.
 Today, in man’s wisdom, the society often protects the criminal, thus adding more pain to the victims and their families.

 Q.2.
-How was the inheritance protected in the Promised Land?
+How was the family inheritance protected in the Promised Land?
 Why was it a shame to refuse to raise up a child for a deceased brother? – (Dt.25:5-10 c.f.
 Gen.38:6-11)

 Q.3.
 Why were Israelites to treat their animals and others with generosity and justice?
 Why were the Amalekites to be sworn enemies? – (Dt.25:4, 13-19 c.f.
 Ex.17:8-16)

-Posted in Old Testament, Law, Bible Books, Day 2, BRP Plus, Year 4, Deuteronomy, Chapter 25, Week 52
+Posted in Bible Books, Old Testament, Law, BRP Plus, Day 2, Year 4, Deuteronomy, Chapter 25, Week 52